wongzc/learning-notes/Notes/Redis/Redis-data-structure.md

         - hash key conflict
             - happen when 2 different key, get the same value after hash function
             - redis solve it with linked hash list
-                - if 2 (or more) hash key assigned same ahsh bucket, the later will be connected to the previous by the pointer
+                - if 2 (or more) hash key assigned same hash bucket, the later will be connected to the previous by the pointer
                 - can be a problem if too long (O(n) speed)
                     - use rehash to solve
         - rehash